On this page

 - an embryo created using donor eggs and sperm.

-Gestational surrogacy (where a surrogate carries a baby not formed from her own egg) is the only legal surrogacy option in Australia.
-Traditional surrogacy (when a surrogate carries a baby formed using her own egg) is illegal in Australia.
+Gestational surrogacy (where a surrogate carries a baby not formed from her own egg) is the most common surrogacy option in Australia.
+Traditional surrogacy (when a surrogate carries a baby formed using her own egg) is illegal in some area of Australia and highly restricted in others.
+At Monash IVF, we can help you with gestational surrogacy.

 Generally, intended parents are very involved in the pregnancy and the surrogate may remain part of your baby’s life after birth.